-As the Feast of Christ the King approaches this week there are a number of aspects of the book that apply well to the feast day itself.
+There are a number of aspects of the book that apply well to the feast day of Christ the King.
 The Feast of Christ the King was instigated as recently as 1925 by Pope Pius XI, in response to the increase in secularism, communism and the public erosion of Christianity by the State.
 The feast day was to serve as a reminder of “the princely dignity of Christ” and to reiterate Christ’s sovereignty over the earth in a world fast eradicating Him.

 “[we need] that primordial trust which ultimately only faith can give.
 That the world is basically good, that God is there and is good.
 That it is good to live and to be a human being”.